tomuxmon/xml-mut/readme.md

-# xml mut
+# XML mut

-xml mut (XML mutation) - a simple XML mutation definition language resembling SQL.
-Define your simple XML transformations the easy and readable way.
+XML mut (XML mutation) - a simple XML mutation definition language resembling SQL.
+Define your simple XML transformations in an easy and readable way.

 ## Example

-Lets say you have some simple XML, but you are still not happy and you would like to simplify it a bit more.
-In the bellow XML you know that `PackageReference` sub node's `Version` text could just be placed directly as an attribute of `PackageReference`.
+Let us say you have some simple XML, but you are still not happy and you would like to simplify it a bit more.
+In the bellow XML, you know that the `PackageReference` sub-node's `Version` text could just be placed directly as an attribute of `PackageReference`.
 But you are too lazy to do it manually 😒.

 ```xml
 <Project>